 Spring Semester, approx. mid-February to mid-June

-This program provides two study options!
+This program has two study options!

-Center for European Studies:
+Option 1: Center for European Studies!

 Take courses in English emphasizing the European

 Union and choose classes in Polish, French, German